Parenting Visitation Rights and Custody Agreements in Alberta

 If a parenting plan is submitted with disputes, the Court will act as the decision maker.
 Under Alberta’s Family Law Act, guardians are required to cooperate with each other on child-related matters.
 It is imperative that you do everything you can to work together when drafting a custody agreement.

-A mutually-agreed-upon parenting plan will usually become a parenting order by the Court.
-Working together to create a fair and balanced parenting plan will be in the best interest of the child and everyone involved.
+A mutually agreed-upon parenting plan will usually become a parenting order by the Court.
+Working together to create a fair and balanced parenting plan will be in the child’s and everyone involved’s best interest.

-Contact an experienced Alberta parenting plan and custody agreement attorney today
+Contact an experienced Alberta parenting plan and custody agreement lawyer today

-Nothing is more important than the health and well being of your children.
-The knowledgeable team of lawyers at Spectrum Family Law Calgary can help you craft a parenting plan that meets the unique needs of your family.
+Nothing is more important than the health and well-being of your children.
+The knowledgeable team of lawyers at Spectrum Family Law can help you craft a parenting plan that meets your family’s unique needs.